 Given the recent upheavals around the world, a dodgy economy, a murky outlook for our health in the near future, and various other calamities that might cause us to re-trim our sails, it would be prudent to consider where we might indeed like to move to … even if everything else in your control goes swimmingly.

 I have been fortunate enough to have lived around the world in several locations over my career, since I was nineteen actually, so I have been blessed from that point of view.
 The one thing I can say is that despite the press, there are no really bad places, everywhere has good points, and the people themselves tend to be pretty decent trustworthy bunch generally.
 It just seems to be the leadership and their minions, non-inclusive politics and poor education that causes confusion, conflicted ambitions and indeed conflict in the majority of ‘problem areas’, but that is another story …

 Let’s talk a little bit about the “where” in the story.

 If you think choosing your destination for an annual holiday is interesting, just wait until you are in a discussion with the family or significant others as to where you would like to spend your next three, six or twelve months – even assuming you are still talking when you advise them that you are finally going to abandon your career in favour of a nomadic digital lifestyle!

 That is where “the rubber meets the road” as they say.
-The question of a long term destination to base your business and future life is a vast topic that will take more than several blogs to even outline but I will serve to at least give you some of the questions and considerations from a selfish point of view as a wannabe travel writer.
+The question of a long term destination in which to base your business and future life is a vast topic that could take more than several blogs to even outline.

 The main variables